Marcao02/complaw-deeptech/linear_state_machine_language/examples/safe/smtlib/README.md

 If it is not, you will get a negative number of conversion shares.

 This is evident from inspection of the denominator of the `conv_x` formula above.

+# Comments

+## Transitivity

+Is a convertible security convertible to Common Stock if it needs to first be converted into some other security?

+    X -> Preferred -> Common

+Is X convertible to Common?